dminca/dminca.github.io/content/posts/p1-multi-tenant-thanos-with-jsonnet.md

 # Toolchain

-Like all carpenters our there, you're gonna need some basic tooling to get this story working
+Like all carpenters out there, you're gonna need some basic tooling to get this story working
 - [Thanos][2]
 - [kluctl][3]